 National human rights authorities should comply with the Paris Principles on the Status of Institutions for the Protection and Promotion of Human Rights, presented by the Commission on Human Rights in 1992 and adopted by the General Assembly in 1993.
 As early as 2018, the Ombudsman of the Republic of Bulgaria was granted an "A" status under the Paris Principles, thus adding to her responsibilities the specific requirement to monitor the implementation of the CRC, as well as of other international instruments to which our country accedes, and in particular to ensure that national legislation adequately reflects them.
 In this context, the national Ombudsman responsibly accepts her fundamental role in promoting and implementing the CRC in the Republic of Bulgaria, noting that this mandate generally obliges her to monitor children's rights and interests at all levels of society and, if necessary, to make proposals for changes in the policies of public organisations (Article 19, paragraph 1, item 10 of the Ombudsman Act).
 The Ombudsman makes consistent efforts to develop her expertise, necessary both for independent monitoring of the implementation of the provisions of the CRC and for preparing alternative reports to the Committee and other bodies.
-Monitoring of the CRC is based on the principles enshrined in the international instrument and on a children's rights-based approach, with the actions of the INHRI being decisive, as they provide the link between the international standards protecting children's rights and their implementation at national level.
+Monitoring of the CRC is based on the principles enshrined in the international instrument and on a children's rightsbased approach, with the actions of the INHRI being decisive, as they provide the link between the international standards protecting children's rights and their implementation at national level.

-✓ Independent monitoring of the implementation of CRC provisions in 2022 for the protection of human rights to which the Republic of Bulgaria is a party, by including in its Annual Report a special independent part, assessing the extent to which the legislation and practices are aligned with the CRC.
+✓ Independent monitoring of the implementation of CRC provisions in 2022

+Pursuant to Article 19, paragraph 1, item 12 of the Ombudsman Act, the Ombudsman has the responsibility to monitor and promote the effective implementation of the conventions for the protection of human rights to which the Republic of Bulgaria is a party, by including in its Annual Report a special independent part, assessing the extent to which the legislation and practices are aligned with the CRC.
 In 2020, a system of indicators was developed for monitoring children's rights from the point of view of the CRC and, more specifically, for their implementation in individual sectors.
 Monitoring, for its part, includes the development of special questionnaires, the collection of information on the implementation of CRC activities, as well as the assessment of measures and trends to achieve improvements in the various sectors.
 When carrying out the monitoring, the guidelines issued by the Committee are reproduced.
 The Ombudsman prepares ideas and proposals for addressing the identified problems, which are reflected in the report, while the monitoring includes only more general, key parameters (indicators) showing existence of problems in the field of children's rights.